 Transnational seminar in Skopje for Macedonian and Bulgarian teachers

-The Shoah Memorial organized in Skopje, from 29 August to 2 September 2017, a transnational seminar bringing together 40 Macedonian and Bulgarian teachers, in cooperation with the Memorial of the Jews of Macedonia, the ministries of education of the two committed countries, the association of history teachers of Bulgaria and the Macedonian ministry of foreign affairs.
+The Shoah Memorial organized in Skopje, from 29 August to 2 September 2017, a transnational seminar bringing together 40 Macedonian and Bulgarian teachers, in cooperation with the Memorial of the Jews of Macedonia, the ministries of education of both countries involved, the association of history teachers from Bulgaria and the Macedonian ministry of foreign affairs.

-Entitled "The Holocaust as a starting point: compare and share", this event aimed to engage in a lasting historical dialogue through education between partners for whom divergent narratives relating to the regional history of the Holocaust (memory of the Bulgarian "rescue" against the deportations of the communities of Stip, Bitola and Skopje) have been a factor of tension since the 1990s.
+Entitled "The Shoah as a starting point: comparing and sharing", this event aimed to initiate a lasting historical dialogue through education between partners for whom the divergent narratives relating to the regional history of the Shoah (memory of the Bulgarian "rescue" against the deportations of the communities of Stip, Bitola and Skopje) have been a factor of tension since the 1990s.

-This seminar benefited from funding from the German Ministry of Foreign Affairs and support from the "Europe for Citizens" programme.
+This seminar was funded by the German Ministry of Foreign Affairs and supported by the "Europe for Citizens" programme.

 Intervention of a first counselor at the French embassy in Macedonia © Camila Ubillus